addzey/addzey.dev/content/aws-dop.md

 +++

 # Introduction
-Placeholder, expect to sit this exam early/mid 2024
+Placeholder, expect to sit this exam early 2024